Big Shrimp! Sounds like a contradiction.

 These two vanilla-y, scale-paid actors consumed this death food by wrapping their wrists around each other like newlyweds do at a wedding when eating their cake and FED each other the shrimp.

-I am going to find this gem of creative brilliance and post it here.
-All I have now is a clunky, boxy three-quarter tape that costs oodles to get transferred to a something playable.
+I am going to find this gem of creative brilliance and post it on social media.
+All I have now is a clunky three-quarter tape that costs oodles to get transferred to something playable.
 (The speed technology advances is as warp-speed fast as Twitter posts appearing on my feed.
 I refresh my page and there are three Tweets.
-I look up two minutes later, there are 568.)
+I look up two minutes later, there are 968.)

 But the fun didn’t end there.